 - Money out of your pocket every time you have to fix that alternator or power windows or that O2 censor (what the heck is an O2 censor?!?!)

 But what is the answer?
-How can we fight global warming, improve community health, and greatly increase our quality of life?
+How can we fight climate change, improve community health, and greatly increase our quality of life?
 Proper planning and smart growth.
 Smart growth is a development principle that encourages compact development and incorporates public transportation, walkable commercial centers, and bikeable streets.
 With smart growth, most things that you need like groceries, restaurants, hammers, and nightlife should be no more than or short walk of transit trip away.
 There are successful demonstrations of smart growth cases out there, like Vauban, Germany, where the entire city has been planned to be a ‘car-reduced’ city.
 In Vauban, over 70 percent of the residents don’t own cars because they don’t need to (and the streets are car-free).
 This city of 5,500 is living proof that a better way is out there, and that giving up your car(s) doesn’t mean giving up your quality of life.
-In order to properly fight global warming the way we need to, the US needs to incorporate smart growth principles in all new developments.
+In order to properly fight climate change the way we need to, the US needs to incorporate smart growth principles in all new developments.
 This, in my humble opinion, should be done through a variety of carrot and stick measures:

 - Federal funding for transportation should be equally balanced between automobile, transit and bikeways/walkways.
 Currently highways get way more funding than any non-car transportation